Pixedar/MindVisualizer/README.md

 OPENAI_API_KEY=sk-your-key-here
 ```

-By default the app uses **GPT-5.4-mini** — a fast, cost-efficient model suitable for testing and general use.
-For higher-quality neuroscience interpretations, pass `--hq` to switch to **GPT-5.4** (see Usage below).
+By default the app uses **GPT-5.4-mini** — a fast, cost-efficient model suitable for testing.
+For general use and higher-quality neuroscience interpretations, pass `--hq` to switch to **GPT-5.4** (see Usage below).

 > **Note:** Without `--hq`, all LLM calls use **GPT-5.4-mini**.
 This is recommended for testing or if you want to avoid spending on expensive tokens.
 The `--hq` flag switches every LLM call to **GPT-5.4**, which produces significantly better neuroscience interpretations but costs more.